|

 rate increase.
 But the bond market collapsed believing that he should

+hold a firmer grip on his monetary policy.
 Virabongsa did not believe that strong reform would put the Thai economy

 back on track.
 He urged instead for the authorities to relax all regulations